yoeo/guesslang/docs/typehints.rst

           super().__init__('SERIOUS', message)

-  # "T" can be "Exception" or any of its derived classes
+  # "T" can be "Exception" or any of its child classes
   T = TypeVar('T', bound=Exception)